Communication Through Gestures and Facial Expressions

 Body Language Examples

 The following body language examples are common.
 It's usually easy to discern their meaning once you've learned them.

 Sitting or standing with your arms crossed across your chest is nearly always seen as defensive body language.
+Universally, when a person crosses their arms, they are viewed as insecure, annoyed, or closed off.
 When you do it, you're closed off and disengaged.
 You may appear angry or stubborn.

-If you see someone holding this position, remember that it could indicate that the temperature where you are is too cold.
+If you see someone with their arms and legs crossed for a long period of time, remember that it could indicate that the temperature where you are is too cold.
 It could also mean they're tired or simply supporting their shoulders in an armless chair.

 When you tilt your head to the side, it usually means you're listening intently and deeply interested in finding out the information you're being told.
 It can also mean you're concentrating very hard.

 Holding your fingertips together and your palms apart let people know you have authority and control.
 Bosses and politicians use this gesture often to show they're in charge.